gautam-pala/Resume-Rater/README.md

 Illustration with "finance" as the keyword.
 The first row are the correlations w.r.t to the keyword, which are used for `KM`.
 The upper triangle less the first row and the diagonal are the within correlations of words w.r.t to the keyword.
 Since the correlation matrix is symmetric, the lower triangle can be ignored.

-For the final rating score, we have `final_score = KM * WM` and then we take the `max`, `min`, and `sd` to compute the rating score using min-max normalization with max capped at `max-sd`.
-We do that because the scores are usually pretty normal and if not the bulk of the scores will barely pass.
+For the final rating score, we have `final_score = KM * WM`.
+We then take the `mean` and `std` of the model and then give a rating score based on how much `final_score` is away from the `mean`.
+The formula is given by:

+    rating = min(10, max(0, 5 + (final_score - mean)/sd))

+For example, if `final_score` is 0.4, `mean` is 0.3, and `sd` is 0.05, then `rating` is `rating= 5 + (0.4-0.3)/0.05 = 7`.
+We have a `min` and `max` to cap the scores between 0 and 10, and it makes reasonable sense since we do not really expect scores to be more than 5 standard deviations away from the mean.

+We can perform do this formula because the scores are pretty normally distributed.
+Low intra-model variance also helps with justifying the use of the score.

 ![](assets/README-d953d21b.png)
 For a fixed Keywords-trained model